BDGKK/Military_Webapp/README.md

 8. Send user registration to backend
     - Use bcrypt module to encrypt the password (do not encrypt NIC and other details)
 9. Deploy the node.js when the important parts of the project is done

+(Update the database)
+(Add the encryptions to the login and registry related pages)

 - Optional
 1. Host all common images and make HTML file use '(domain_name)/(image)' where the image was used previously